10 Most Weird & Unique Trademarks You Won’t Believe Exist

 Recently, Apple won a $120 million lawsuit against Samsung for copying Apple’s patented “slide-to-unlock” feature.

 Does your product also have a function unique to your brand?
-TRADEMARK IT NOW BEFORE SOMEONE STEAL IT
+TRADEMARK IT NOW BEFORE SOMEONE STEALS IT

 What can be a better example of a unique trademark than a breathing sound?